oletizi/avi-docs/src/site/docs/16.3/upgrading-the-vantage-software/index.md

 The Service Engines (SEs) within each SE group are upgraded serially.
 The SE groups themselves are upgraded in parallel.

-### HA Mode Determines Virtual Service Availability During Upgrade
+### 16.3

+Virtual services are non-disruptive during SE upgrade, with one exception as listed below.

+Upgrades are non-disruptive for virtual services running in:

+* Elastic HA, Active-Active mode
+* Elastic HA, N+M Buffer mode, for virtual services scaled to two or more SEs
+* Legacy Active-Standby mode

+Upgrades are disruptive for virtual services running in:

+* Elastic HA, N+M Buffer mode, for virtual services placed on just one SE (not scaled out)

+### Prior to 16.3

+HA mode determines virtual service availability during upgrade.
 The non-disruptive nature of the SE upgrade is dictated by the high availability (HA) settings in the SE group.
 All virtual services in an SE group will not face traffic disruption if the SE group is configured for high availability in one of the modes below.

 ### 16.2

 HA modes that are non-disruptive during SE upgrade:

-* Cluster HA, Active-Active mode
+* Elastic HA, Active-Active mode

-Traffic-disruptive SE Group HA Modes:
+Traffic-disruptive SE Group HA modes:

-* Cluster HA, N+M Buffer mode
+* Elastic HA, N+M Buffer mode
 * Legacy Active-Standby

 ### 16.1 and Earlier